-Optus win Flight Centre contact centre technology contract
+Optus to power the Flight Centre contact centre technology for the next 5 years

 Flight Centre has handed Optus $75 million for another five years of its services, signing an agreement to move to a virtualised contact centre within the next 12 months.